-Network softwarization is an overall transformation trend about designing, implementing, deploying, managing and maintaining network equipment and/or network components.
-It exploits the nature of software such as flexibility and rapidity the lifecycle of network functions and services.
-It will enable re-design of network and service architectures, in order to optimize processes and expenditure, enable self-management and bring added values in an infrastructure.
+Network softwarization is an overall transformation trend about designing, implementing, deploying, managing and maintaining network equipment and/or network components by software programming.
+It exploits the nature of software such as flexibility and rapidity for managing the lifecycle of network functions and services.
+It will enable re-design of network and service architectures, in order to optimize processes and expenditure, enable self-management and bring added values in an infrastructure [1,2].

-The term "network softwarization" was first introduced at the academic conference,

-NetSoft 2015, the first IEEE Conference on Network Softwarization.
-It encompasses broader ideas in the industry including Network Virtualization, NFV, SDN, MEC, Cloud/IoT technologies and so forth.
+The term "network softwarization" was first introduced at the academic conference, NetSoft 2015, the first IEEE Conference on Network Softwarization.
+It encompasses broader ideas in the industry including Network Virtualization, NFV (Network Functions Virtualisation [3,4], SDN (Software-Defined Networking) [5,6], MEC (Mobile Edge Computing) [7], Cloud/IoT technologies and so forth.